sergant210/ZoomX/README.md

 });
 ```

+## Events
+- OnZoomxInit - fires after Zoomx initialization.
+Can be used to initialize required objects (for example Smarty plugins).
+- OnBeforeRouteProcess - fires before processing the found route.
+  Properties:
+  \- `(string)` $uri - current uri.
+  \- `(Zoomx\Routing\Router)` $router - router object that contains route variables and route parameters.
+- OnRequestError - fires when you call the `abortx` function or a php error is triggered.
+Can be used to control site errors (sending a notification to the administrator).
+  Properties:
+  \- `(string)` $error_type - type of the error or exception object.
+  \- `(string)` $error_code - error code.
+  \- `(string)` $error_pagetitle - string for displaying on the page.
+  \- `(string)` $error_message - detail error description.
+  \- `(Exception|Error)` $e - error object.

 ## System settings
 #### Main area
 * zoomx_autodetect_content_type - enables automatic detection of the Content-Type in the disabled resource autoloading mode.
 * zoomx_autoload_resource - disables searching and auto-loading the resource.
 This allows to use fully virtual pages.
 * zoomx_caching - to cache template files.
 By default, `false`.
 In development mode it's better to disable it.
-* zoomx_cache_routes - enables route caching.
-Caution!
-Turn it on only if controllers are used in routes.
-By default, `false`.
 * zoomx_enable_pdotools_adapter - replaces the Fenom template engine with the ZoomX one for parsing chunks in the pdoTools snippets.
 * zoomx_enable_exception_handler - enable its own exception handler for strict routing mode.
 * zoomx_http_method_override - allows to specify the HTTP methods "PATCH", "PUT" and "DELETE" (not supported in HTML forms) by setting a form input element named as "_method" (`<input type="hidden" name="_method" value="PUT">`).
 * zoomx_include_modx - include $modx and $zoomx objects into templates.
 By default, `true`.
 * zoomx_include_request_info - adds information about the request to the response in API mode.
 * zoomx_parser_class - parser class.
 It should implement the Zoomx\ParserInterface interface.
 By default, `ZoomSmarty`.
-* zoomx_routing_mode - routing mode.
-0 - disabled (routes are ignored); 1 - mixed (if no route is found, MODX will continue the search); 2 - strict (if no route is found, error 404 will occur).
-By default, `1`.
 * zoomx_show_error_details - show full error information in the error page.
 * zoomx_file_snippets_path - absolute path to file snippets.
 You can specify multiple paths by separating them with ";".
 By default, `{core_path}elements/snippets/`.
 * zoomx_template_dir - full path to [template files](https://www.smarty.net/docs/en/variable.template.dir.tpl).
 By default, `{core_path}components/zoomx/templates/`.
 * zoomx_theme - site theme. it's a folder name in the template directory.
 It allows you to manage site themes.
 By default, `default`.
+* zoomx_template_extension - template file extension.
+It's used for convenience and for security reasons.
+By default, "tpl".
 * zoomx_use_zoomx_parser_as_default - use the specified template engine (Smarty by-default) instead of the MODX parser.
+#### Routing area
+* zoomx_cache_routes - enables route caching.
+Caution!
+Turn it on only if controllers are used in routes.
+By default, `false`.
+* zoomx_controller_namespace - allows to specify controller names without a namespace.
+The specified namespace will be added automatically.
+* zoomx_routing_mode - routing mode.
+0 - disabled (routes are ignored); 1 - mixed (if no route is found, MODX will continue the search); 2 - strict (if no route is found, error 404 will occur).
+By default, `1`.
 #### Smarty area
-* zoomx_default_tpl - it's used to output errors for which a custom template is not defined.
+* zoomx_default_tpl - it's used to output errors for which the custom template is not defined.
 By default, `error.tpl`.
 * zoomx_modx_tag_syntax - allows to use MODX style tags - {'*pagetitle'}, {'++site_name'}, {'~5'} and {'%lexicon'}.
 A negative impact on performance.
 * zoomx_smarty_cache_dir - path to [cached template files](https://www.smarty.net/docs/en/variable.cache.dir.tpl) relative to `core/cache/`.
 By default, `zoomx/smarty/cache/`.
 * zoomx_smarty_compile_dir - path to [compiled template files](https://www.smarty.net/docs/en/variable.compile.dir.tpl) relative to `core/cache/`.
 By default, `zoomx/smarty/compile/`.